Skip to main content

 • Centralized secret management: Manage all secrets in your preferred external store and let ESO sync them to Kubernetes

-For single-cluster deployments, you typically only need ESO enabled in one plane (usually the Data Plane).
-For multi-cluster deployments, enable ESO in each cluster where you need secret synchronization.
+For multi-cluster deployments, install ESO in each cluster where you need secret synchronization.

 Using Your Existing External Secrets Setup